Your reading glasses lens strength is determined by

 Reading Glasses Eye Chart

-Read chart at traditional reading distance of 14-16 inches.
+Read this chart at the traditional reading distance of 14-16 inches.
 The first line you have difficulty reading is your suggested lens strength at that distance.
-For computer reading reduce that strength by about half.
-As you move further away from your monitor the less lens power you will need to read it clearly.
+For desktop computer reading at the typical viewing distance of 18 inches, reduce that lens strength by approximately half.
+The further away you view your screen, the less lens strength you will need to read it clearly and comfortably.

 Tip: